TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

 1. Install "Make"
 =================

-In composer-based TYPO3 installations of v10.4 and above you can install the extension via Composer, you should install it as :bash:`dev` dependency as it should not be used on production systems:
+In Composer-based TYPO3 installations you can install the extension via Composer, you should install it as :bash:`dev` dependency as it should not be used on production systems: